rust-cli/human-panic/README.md

 in a vector or have an assert fail somewhere.

 When an error eventually occurs, you probably will want to know about it.
-So instead of just providing an error message on the command line or the GUI suddenly disappearing, we can create a call to action for people to submit a report.
+So instead of crashing without notice or printing a confusing error message we can create a call to action for people to submit a report.

 This should empower people to engage in communication, lowering the chances people might get frustrated.
 And making it easier to figure out what might be